Brevard County Boating Under The Influence Attorney

 Florida BUI Definition & Penalties

 In Florida, it is illegal to operate a vessel under the influence of alcohol or drugs.
 The law defines “vessel” as a boat, watercraft, barge, airboat, and even a seaplane on the water.
-An individual can be convicted of BUI for operating a vessel while “affected to the extent that the person’s normal faculties are impaired” by alcohol, drugs, or the combination of the two, or having a BAC of 0.08 percent or greater.
+An individual can be convicted of boating under the influence (BUI) for operating a vessel while “affected to the extent that the person’s normal faculties are impaired” by alcohol, drugs, or the combination of the two, or having a blood alcohol concentration (BAC) of 0.08 percent or greater.

 Schedule a Free Consultation Today!